Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering: Experiments

 \subsubsection{Retrieval Baselines}

-We consider two types of retrieval methods as baselines, namely the embedding-based and the probability-based methods.
-We introduce their details as follows.
+We consider three embedding-based and one probability-based methods as baselines.

-(1) Embedding-based retrieval methods mostly concentrate on text retrieval rather than triplet retrieval.
-For a fair comparison, we adapt them to fit our task by employing the Contriever~\cite{izacard2021unsupervised} to encode all edited facts into embeddings, and then cache these embeddings for similarity search.
-Different retrieval methods use distinct strategies to modify the original $K$-hops questions as the final query to perform the search via dot product between the embeddings. \begin{itemize}[leftmargin=*, topsep=0mm] \item \textbf{KG Link}~\cite{das2019multi, xiong2019simple} is a straightforward strategy, which identifies the query entity and its linked entities as candidates to find the one that is the most similar to the original question.
-This process is repeated $K$ times to retrieve the entire fact chain.

-\item \textbf{Question Reform}~\cite{yadav2020unsupervised, nie2020answering} appends the retrieved entity to the previous query for the next hop retrieval.
-This design is motivated by simulating a reasoning path where the retrieved fact at each hop is viewed as an intermediate reasoning result.
+(1) Embedding-based methods mostly utilize dense retrieval to fetch relevant corpus from vector databases.
+Here, we adapt them to fit our multi-hop knowledge graph retrieval task.
+We employ a cutting-edge retriever, the Contriever~\cite{izacard2021unsupervised}, to encode all edited facts into embeddings, and then cache these embeddings for similarity search.
+In addition to Mello, we include two representative multi-hop retrieval methods as follows: \begin{itemize}[leftmargin=*, topsep=0mm] \item \textbf{KG Link}~\cite{das2019multi, xiong2019simple} is a straightforward strategy, which identifies the query entity and its linked entities as candidates to find the one that is the most similar to the original question.
+This process is repeated $K$ times to retrieve the entire fact chain. \item \textbf{Question Reform (QR)}~\cite{yadav2020unsupervised, nie2020answering} appends the retrieved entity to the previous query for the next hop retrieval.
+This design is motivated by simulating a reasoning path where the retrieved fact at each hop is viewed as an intermediate reasoning result. \end{itemize}

-\item \textbf{Question Decompose}, proposed by Mello~\cite{zhong2023mquake}, decomposes a multi-hop question into multiple sing-hop questions.
-Specifically, a comprehensive conversational-style prompt is applied to interact with the LLM for collecting each single-hop question.
-For each single-hop question, the corresponding knowledge is retrieved with the na\"ive method described in KG Link. \end{itemize} (2) In contrast with the embedding-based methods that estimate the similarities between the query and the facts with the dot products of their embeddings, probability-based methods leverage language models to directly estimate this similarity. \begin{itemize}[leftmargin=*, topsep=0mm] \item \textbf{Max Prob}~\cite{zhang2022subgraph, sun2023think} retrieves the subgraph $G_S\in \mathcal{G}^*$ that maximizes the conditional probability $p(G_S|q)$, where $q$ is the input multiple question.
-In our experiments, we extract a $K$-hop subgraph from the edited knowledge graph $\mathcal{G}^*$ and estimate the probability with a language model $f_\phi$ as shown in Section~\ref{prob_esti}. \end{itemize}
+(2) Probability-based method (i.e., subgraph retriever~\cite{zhang2022subgraph}) retrieves the subgraph $G_S\in \mathcal{G}^*$ that maximizes the conditional probability $p(G_S|q)$, where $q$ is the input multi-hop question.